f0rmat1k/bemy/README.md

 # Bemy
 [![Build Status][travis-image]][travis-url]
 Bemy is a CLI helper for auto-generation and renaming BEM structure.
-Especialy usefull with webstorm (external tools).
-It allows to generate folder and file structure using deps.js file with one command (or hotkey).
+Especialy usefull with `Webstorm` (using external tools).
+It allows to generate folder and file structure using deps.js ([enb](http://enb-make.info) dependencies format) file with one command (or hotkey).
 For all file types taking templates with including BEM names into placeholders.
 You can tune it and you can add your own file types.
 Bemy can run three usable tasks: 'create', 'rename' and 'auto';

 ## Install
 ```bash